 SAP's Work Clearance Management component has grown to a powerful, flexible and stable product.
-The following milestones are particularly important in its almost 30-year history:
+We would like to highlight the following milestones in its roughly 30-year history, or rather not to forget them:

 Due to customer requirements particularly from the nuclear industry sector, SAP's Work Clearance Management component was enhanced with the so-called lineups that are used to verify or adapt the operational position of technical objects on site; for example, an adaptation might be necessary when changing the operation mode of the asset (enhancement package 4 for SAP ERP 6.0).